MikroElektronika/mikrosdk_click_v2/clicks/linhall2/details.md

 ---
-# LIN Hall 2 click
+# LIN Hall 2 Click

 > LIN Hall 2 Click is a compact add-on board representing a linear Hall-effect sensing solution.
 This board features the TMAG5253, a low-power linear Hall-effect sensor from Texas Instruments.
 The sensor responds proportionally to the magnetic flux density with a magnetic sensitivity range of ±80mT and outputs proportional analog voltage.